ICRAR/leap-accelerate/README.md

 # LEAP Accelerate

-Acceleration module for LEAP-cal for GPU accelerated phase rotation.
+Acceleration module for LEAP using GPU acceleration.
+LEAP-Accelerate includes:

+* leap-accelerate: a shared library for gpu accelerated direction centering and phase calibration
+* leap-accelerate-cli: a CLI interface for I/O datastream or plasma data access
+* leap-accelerate-client: a socket client interface for recieving and sending to LEAP-Cal

-## Install
+## Building

 ### Linux

 `mkdir build && cd build`

 `mdir linux && cd linux`

 `cmake ../../`

 ## Testing